EndArixx/Projects/Spellchecker/README.md

   once the BKtree has been generated you can type words to see if they exist and to get similar words. when finished type "quit"

+  I also inluded a copy of my levenstein program(lev.py).
+    this was the first step when making the spellcheck program, but is not neccesary for running the SpellCheck program.